faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 It’s a **khabar** — a report that moves the soul.
 It’s an **athar** — a trace of what faith feels like when it’s real.

 That’s why we don’t limit ourselves to be Ahl al-Qur’an or Ahl al-Hadith.
-We become **Ahl al-ʿIlm** — people of true knowledge.
+We wish to become **Ahl al-ʿIlm** — people of true knowledge.
 Knowledge that breathes, walks, limps — and still reaches Jannah.